Fire at Cheyenne Mountain Shooting Complex 75 percent contained

 A pre-evacuation notice was given for 10-20 homes and businesses west of the highway, by Gate 19 off exit 128, this has also since been lifted.

-According to Fort Carson, changing winds created some difficulty for firefighters in getting ahead of the fire.
+According to Fort Carson, changing winds created difficulty for firefighters in getting ahead of the fire causing it to spread.
 The area is filled with grass, brush and trees.

 The range is a civilian and military range, but officials have not commented on if it was a civilian or military who sparked the blaze.